Makwana039/py.project-3/README.md

 ## 📄 License

-This project is intended for learning and educational purposes.
+This project is created for educational and learning purposes.